camrobjones/pipr/readme.md

 Stimuli and fillers are mixed and randomly ordered.
 Participants are presented with a sentence for 3s, then a question and two possible responses (NP1, NP2).
 The order of the responses is randomised.

-User responses are sent back at the end of the experiment and saved as a JSON in 'data/results/{timestamp}-{session-key}.json'.
+User responses are sent back at the end of the experiment and saved as a JSON in 'data/results/{timestamp}-{session-key}.json' and subsequently stored in the database (schema defined in models.py).

-## Todo

-### Stimuli

-    - Create more stimuli
-    - Improve lower quality stimuli
-        - Some experimental stimuli don't work in the norming formats.

-### DB

-    - Create schema to store:
-        - Stimuli
-        - Particicpants
-        - Participant Responses

-## Updates

-- Added CAPTCHA v3 protection